I learn all I can to develop the best strategy for my clients’ circumstances.

 Outside of work, I am an advocate for adult Korean adoptees.
 As an adoptee myself, I have found that there are many organizations that focus on adoptees as children, but there are not many that deal with adults.
 I help represent the perspective of adult intercountry adoptees, and coordinate services and conferences that are unique to the Korean adoptee community.

-I focus my practice on business & commercial litigation, representing business owners and operators in a range of disputes, and I also have experience in patent litigation matters.
+I represent businesses in a wide range of disputes, with a significant number of my cases involving complex intellectual property, and technology litigation.
 Prior to joining Winthrop & Weinstine, I was employed at a boutique law firm in Seoul, South Korea specializing in health care and pharmaceuticals.